seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the smallest integer not less than input.

   `channel_affine(...) <torch/channel_affine.html>`_
-  : Apply affine transformation along the channels.
+  : Apply affine transformation to each channel of input.

   `channel_normalize(...) <torch/channel_normalize.html>`_
-  : Normalize channels with mean and standard deviation.
+  : Apply normalization to each channel of input.

   `channel_shuffle(...) <torch/channel_shuffle.html>`_
-  : Shuffle channels between a given number of groups.
+  : Apply group shuffle to each channel of input.
   `[Zhang et.al, 2017] <https://arxiv.org/abs/1707.01083>`_.

   `chunk(...) <torch/chunk.html>`_